manyducksco/borf/packages/client/README.md

       {ctx.outlet()}
     </div>
   );
-}
+});
 ```

 ## Globals

 Globals are a great way to share state and logic between multiple views.
 Sometimes you have components in different
-heirarchies that don't easily support typical data binding, such as when you need to access the same data from multiple
+hierarchies that don't easily support typical data binding, such as when you need to access the same data from multiple
 routes.

 Globals are singletons, meaning only one copy of that global exists per app, and all `.global(name)` calls get the